What is service virtualization?

 Disadvantages of service virtualization involve cost and implementation.
 Budgeting for service virtualization implementation can be difficult because its usage crosses many different departments.
-It can be difficult to assess who has ownership over testing and who should be in charge of service virtualization.
+It can be difficult to assess who has ownership over testing and who should oversee service virtualization.

 Additionally, service virtualization doesn't replace full integration testing with the actual dependent systems.
 Service virtualization enables integration testing throughout the development process, which speeds the final testing, but a final test process is still necessary.

 Mocking and stubbing are like service virtualization, but they function on smaller scales.
 Mocking and stubbing usually involve testing specific behaviors in restricted contexts, whereas service virtualization replicates systems at a production scale.